rcl-ssl/docs/api/standalone.md

 ssl/certificate/subscription/{your-subscription}/schedule/create
 ```

 Include a [Certificate object](./certificate-object.md) in the body of the request in jSON format.
-The following example shows the required fields required for the object.
+The following example shows the required fields for the object.

 ```json
 {